 Richard: Cleveland’s coming back.
 I love Cleveland.

-Matt: I’ve got a lot of love for it.
-I grew up there.
+Matt: Yeah, I have a lot of love for it.

 Richard: In 6 months, we’re going to see a dramatic shift in the landscape of Tampa Bay with regards to technology.
 Water Street’s getting off the ground.
 Synapse will be here and hopefully will be a smashing success like last year.
 I’m sure actually it will be.
 And you’re going to see a lot of change.
 Sparkman Wharf just got off the ground and it’s fantastic.

-You’re just seeing all of the plans that have been laid out over the last few years are really starting to turn a corner here and all that stuff is bearing fruit.
-So, as great of a time as it is to be in Tampa right now, in 6 months, it’s only going to continue to get better and better and better.
+All of the plans laid out over the last few years are turning a corner.
+All that stuff is bearing fruit.
+So, as great of a time as it is to be in Tampa right now, in 6 months, it’s only going to get better.
 So, what am I looking forward to?
 One thing more than anything else is just seeing where we’re going to be in the next year.
 2019 is going to be a huge year for Tampa, period.
 And I’m glad to be a part of it.

 About Richard Munassi: